 Areas Sinful in Some Circles

 - An objective: Many resume writers will advise you to drop the objective, citing evidence like, “If you applied, it’s already obvious you want the job.”
-I respectfully disagree.
-But instead of an objective, I recommend a professional summary that lists your core strengths and goals.
+Instead of an objective, I recommend a professional summary that lists your core strengths and goals.
 It’s one more way to communicate with recruiters about what a great fit you are, especially with soft skills.

 - Industry jargon: If you’re applying for work in the same industry, everyone will understand your jargon.
 If you’re applying for work in a different industry, including a military-to-civilian transition, translate jargon into language everyone can understand.